ilhanaydintr/RailDefectDetection/README.md

   <img src="/TestEnhancement/Enhanced_Image.PNG" width="200" />
   <img src="/TestEnhancement/Segmented_Image.PNG" width="200" />
 </p><br/>
 - The following main program should be run for feature extraction, feature selection and feature merging with deep learning models.
-Also,the extracted features are classified by using an SVM  classifier and an accuracy rate is obtained for test data. <br/>
+Also,the extracted features are classified by using an SVM  classifier and an accuracy rate is obtained for test data.
+The main program uses the Images folder for feature extraction.
+Therefore, after downloading the GitHub repo, the Images.rar folder, which is the compressed dataset, should be opened.<br/>
 >>main_program <br/>
 <h1>Results</h1>